viktorstrate/flat.icns/README.md

 # Contribute

-## Step 1: Making the icon
+## Step 1: Making icons
-If you want to add icons, I've provided a [template](https://github.com/viktorstrate/flat.icns/blob/master/template.svg) for the size.
+If you want to add icons, I've provided some [templates](https://github.com/viktorstrate/flat.icns/tree/master/templates) for the size.
-</br>Use the red as a guideline for centered icons.
+Use the red as a guideline for centered icons.

-The template can either be opened using Adobe Illustrator, or Inkscape for a free alternative.

 ## Step 2: Saving and generating required files
 Before you can send a pull request, you must generate a 1024x1024 size PNG image, and a ICNS file, these image files are required to install the icon pack.